gavinmatt/main/src/content/blog/letsgoshedding.md

 <img src="/images/shed/shed_clearing.png">

 Once we had a relatively flat area, we mapped out a 12ft x 8ft area and completely leveled it.
 We left a buffer of about a foot around each side for the retaining walls.
 We specifically chose not to set the shed on a gravel pad that extended beyond the area because of relatively easy to manage runoff.
-Next, building the frame made it abundantly clear that the area was in fact NOT level, and required terracing to create a flat cage for the gravel.
+Next, building the frame made it abundantly clear that the area was in fact <i>not</i> level, and required terracing to create a flat cage for the gravel.

 <img src="/images/shed/shed_terrace.png">